 Credit: @melwithaview on Instagram

 Visiting the city that never sleeps doesn’t have to come at a steep cost.
-Book a budget-friendly stay at the LIC Hotel for as low as $125 per night, or The One Boutique Hotel for $109 per night.
+Book a budget-friendly stay at the LIC Hotel or The Ly New York Hotel, offering nightly rates starting as low as $200-$230.
 Both hotels are in Queens, and from the LIC Hotel you can easily access the subway just two blocks away at 21st St & 44th Ave.
-From The One Boutique Hotel you can access the subway four blocks away at Main St & Roosevelt Ave.
+The Ly New York Hotel is in close proximity to multiple public transit points.

 Appreciate art, history, and culture in the city’s renowned museums.
-Admission into the Metropolitan Museum of Art (or The Met) is $30 for adults, $17 for students, and free for those 12 and under.
-On the first Friday of every month, New York State residents can enjoy free admission from 4-8 pm, courtesy of UNIQLO NYC Nights.
-The American Museum of Natural History offers pay-what-you-wish admission for all visitors every day.
-The Brooklyn Museum offers free admission to all visitors on the first Saturday of each month from 5-11 pm.
-The Whitney Museum of American Art offers pay-what-you-wish admission every Friday from 7-10 pm.
+Admission into the Metropolitan Museum of Art (or The Met) is $30 for adults, $17 for students, and pay-what-you-wish for NY residents and free for those 12 and under.
+On the first Friday of every month, New York State residents can enjoy free admission from 5:30-8:30pm, courtesy of UNIQLO NYC Nights.
+The American Museum of Natural History offers pay-what-you-wish admission for NY, NJ, and CT residents, otherwise admission is $37 for adults, $30 for students and seniors, and $22 for kids.
+The Brooklyn Museum offers free admission to all visitors on the first Saturday of each month.
+The Whitney Museum of American Art offers free admission every Friday from 5-10 pm, and free admission every second Sunday of the month.

 Baseball field at night

-Outdoor live music is bustling in the city, and you simply cannot miss the famous free concerts in Central Park, from GMA Summer Concert Series (pictured) featuring: Demi Lovato, OneRepublic, Hamilton, and Megan Thee Stallion, to SummerStage featuring: Regina Spektor, Vance Joy, Michael Franti & Spearhead, and the Indigo Girls.
+Outdoor live music is bustling in the city, and you simply cannot miss the famous free concerts in Central Park, from GMA Summer Concert Series (pictured) which has featured: Old Dominion, Carrie Underwood, Green Day, and Kane Brown, to SummerStage featuring a variety of free musical performances spanning all genres.
 Washington Square Music Festival offers free classical music concerts at Washington Square Park.
-Lincoln Center Out of Doors Festival showcases free music, dance, and theater performances at Lincoln Center's plazas and outdoor spaces.
+Lincoln Center Summer For The City showcases free music, dance, and theater performances at Lincoln Center's plazas and outdoor spaces.
 BRIC Celebrate Brooklyn!
 Festival is another famous summer festival that offers free concerts, dance performances, and movies at the Prospect Park Bandshell.
 And, if you're looking for food and cultural experiences, check out the Queens Night Market, which offers up to 100 independent vendors selling merchandise, art, and food, and featuring small-scale cultural performances celebrating the rich cultural diversity and heritage of NYC and Queens.

-Indulge in fine dining on a budget during NYC Restaurant Week in July/August. (dates TBD) Choose from a lunch or dinner option: two or three-course meals at reduced prices from some of the city’s best restaurants.
-(Lunch/$30, dinner/$45, both/$60) For an authentic NYC food experience, grab a $1 slice at 2 Bros Pizza or 99 Cent Fresh Pizza.
+Indulge in fine dining on a budget during NYC Restaurant Week in July/August.
+Choose from a lunch or dinner option: two or three-course meals at reduced prices from some of the city’s best restaurants.
+(Lunch/$30, dinner/$45) For an authentic NYC food experience, grab a cheap slice at 2 Bros Pizza or 99 Cent Fresh Pizza.
 Grab a flavorful meal from The Halal Guys street carts for under $10.
 Cap the trip off with a ball game!
 You don't have to spend a fortune to enjoy baseball in the city.
 The Brooklyn Cyclones (pictured) and Staten Island FerryHawks rep their boroughs for under $15 per ticket.

 Thousand Islands-Seaway